-A cryptocurrency IRA could provide some unique benefits, including offering overall portfolio diversification, and potentially unheard of price appreciation.
+A cryptocurrency IRA could provide some unique benefits, including offering overall portfolio diversification, and potentially large price appreciation.

 Bitcoin provides a unique way to diversify an individual’s overall investment portfolio.

-Given bitcoin’s extreme outperformance of all other asset classes over the last ten years, it’s often said that bitcoin is “uncorrelated” with the rest of the investment world.
+Given Bitcoin’s performance it’s often said that Bitcoin is “uncorrelated” with the rest of the investment world.
 While that trend was upended in early 2020 as Bitcoin experienced a positive correlation with the S&P 500, some investors still consider it a more volatile investment.

-Given the unparalleled price appreciation bitcoin has enjoyed to date, along with the fact that cryptocurrency is an uncorrelated asset class and exists outside the control of any single centralized authority, some investors have wondered if it could be a reasonable retirement option.
+Given that cryptocurrency is an uncorrelated asset class and exists outside the control of any single centralized authority, some investors have wondered if it could be a reasonable retirement option.

 Cons of a Bitcoin IRA

 Bitcoin has shown extreme volatility at times.
-This is one of the main reasons the asset class is considered risky by some, although this perception has begun to change recently.
+This is one of the main reasons that cryptocurrencies are considered a risky investment.

-Still, for investors with low risk tolerance, volatility could be a big drawback.
-Seeing investment funds fall by ten or twenty percent (or more) in a single day can be too much for some people.
+While the list of large corporations (like PayPal, Square, and MicroStrategy) and self-made billionaires announcing large investments in Bitcoin continues to grow, volatility could be a big drawback for investors with low risk tolerance, as well as people who are close to retirement.
+Seeing investment funds fall by 10 or 20% (or more) in a single day can be too much for some people.

-Perhaps the biggest and most assured drawback of investing in a bitcoin IRA would be the fees involved.
+Perhaps the biggest and most assured drawback of investing in a Bitcoin IRA is the fees involved.

-And as with other IRAs, withdrawing funds before retirement results in additional fees and taxes.
+And as with other IRAs, withdrawing funds before retirement normally results in additional fees and taxes.

 How to Invest in a Bitcoin IRA